ktomk/pipelines/README.md

 used to run the pipelines.
 Rootless Docker is supported.

 A recent PHP version is favored, the `pipelines` command needs PHP to run.
-It should work with PHP 5.3.3+, the phar build requires  PHP 5.4+.
+It should work with PHP 5.3.3+.
 A development environment should be PHP 7+, this is especially suggested for future releases.
-PHP 8 is supported as well.
+PHP 8+ is supported as well.

 Installing the [PHP YAML extension][PHP-YAML] \[PHP-YAML] is highly recommended as it does greatly improve parsing the